wkumari/draft-wkumari-dnsop-extended-error/README.md

       observer would not otherwise have access to, such as account numbers.

-   The Extended DNS Error (EDE) is an EDNS option.
-It can be included in any response (SERVFAIL, NXDOMAIN, REFUSED, and even NOERROR, etc) to a query that includes OPT Pseudo-RR [RFC6891].
-This document includes a set of initial codepoints (and requests to the IANA to add them to the registry), but is extensible via the IANA registry to allow additional error and information codes to be defined in the future.
+   The Extended DNS Error (EDE) option can be included in any response (SERVFAIL, NXDOMAIN, REFUSED, and even NOERROR, etc) to a query that includes OPT Pseudo-RR [RFC6891].
+This document includes a set of initial codepoints (and requests to the IANA to add them to the

-3. Defined Extended DNS Errors

-   This document defines some initial EDE codes.
-The mechanism is intended to be extensible, and additional code-points can be registered in the "Extended DNS Errors" registry Section 4.1.
-The INFO-CODE from the EDE EDNS option is used to serve as an index into the "Extended DNS Error codes" IANA registry, the initial values for which are defined in the following sub-sections.